radiantlogic-v8/documentation-new/documentation/logging-and-troubleshooting-guide/03-radiantone-universal-directory.md

 ### Logging to a Database

-RadiantOne logs all access to data in the vds_server_access.log (if the server [log level](#log-level) is set to a minimum of Info) by default.
-All this information can also be logged into a database which allows for third-party reporting tools to easily create meaningful charts and graphs for compliance analysis.
+RadiantOne logs all access to data in the vds_server_access.log (if the server [log level](#log-level) is set to a minimum of Info) by default. <!--All this information can also be logged into a database which allows for third-party reporting tools to easily create meaningful charts and graphs for compliance analysis.
 Logging to a database requires the [CSV log format](#log-output-format) option enabled and running the Log2DB utility.
 Configuring and starting the Log2DB utility are described in the section below.

 #### Configuring the Database Logging Utility (Log2DB)